 OpenNN, short for Open Neural Networks Library, is a software library that implements neural networks.
 Written in C++ programming language, OpenNN offers you the perk of downloading its entire library for free from GitHub or SourceForge.

 Still not sure which of these machine learning tools will meet your needs?
 Perhaps becoming better-trained machine learning training will give you the power to make a more informed decision.
-Simplilearn’s Machine Learning certification course will help make you an expert in machine learning through hands-on exercises and real-life industry projects.
+Simplilearn's AI ML Certification will help make you an expert in machine learning through hands-on exercises and real-life industry projects.